pcejrowski/spark-twitter-sentiment/README.md

 Sentiment anlysis of Twitter data using Apache Spark framework

-To run this  app Twitter authentication has to be established.
+To run this  app Twitter authentication has to be established here: https://apps.twitter.com.
 Then, you can add the following vm-options:
 ```bash
 -Dtwitter4j.oauth.consumerKey=XXX \